 These tips, which are based on guidelines from the Centers for Disease Control and Prevention, can especially help the 80% of people who contract COVID-19 and don’t experience serious symptoms.
 But if you have questions or trouble breathing or experience more serious symptoms, call our coronavirus hotline, 317.325-COVD (2683).
 And, remember, we’re all in this together!

-Unfortunately, there are not enough testing kits in the state of Indiana to test everyone within the general public, even if you are showing symptoms.
-If you’ve been exposed to someone who tested positive and/or showing symptoms call your primary care provider (PCP) or a Coronavirus hotline (Hancock Health has a hotline at 317-325.2683 [COVD] staffed by healthcare professionals) and talk to them about the best course of action.
-Please DO NOT show up at an ED, Immediate Care or your provider and attempt to be tested for COVID-19.
+If you’ve been exposed to someone who tested positive and/or showing symptoms call your primary care provider (PCP), visit our Immediate Care Center at Gateway or Greenfield, or get in line with SaveMySpot.
+You can also contact a Coronavirus hotline (Hancock Health has a hotline at 317-325.2683 [COVD] staffed by healthcare professionals) and talk to them about the best course of action.

 Medical Care and Testing for COVID-19